proper-testing/proper-testing.github.io/pages_src/Tips.md

   subsequent tests to behave non-deterministically.

 * When specifying a model for the system under test, one should not forget to validate it.
-That is, think about what is actually tested in your properties and also how often each operation is tested.
+That is, one should think about what is actually tested in the properties and also how often each operation is tested.
 One suggestion is to use the `proper_gen:pick/2` function so as to inspect the content of generated testcases for different values of the `size` parameter.
 When tests start passing, it is important to collect statistics about testcase distribution using functions such as `proper:aggregate/2`.